Eco-friendly transportation: Trains do not slow down for rush hour and usually travel more frequently then too!

 Cruises (for people) rate below airlines in sustainability.
 Newer cruise ships may perform better than older ones, and Friends of the Earth does try to track the performance of cruise lines and individual ships.

-Amtrak provides a food stand, a dining car, sleeper cars, and a recreation car, such as this full-window car with seats facing out and tables.
+Amtrak provides a cafe car, a dining car, sleeper cars, and often an observation car (shown), such as this full-window car with seats facing out and tables.

 Ride a Public Bike or E-Bike or Scooter